-Employers Social Security costs were all covered by the Employers NI Allowance

-The PCC operates a Defined Contribution retirement benefit Scheme for staff
+Employers Social Security costs were all covered by the Employers NI Allowance The PCC operates a Defined Contribution retirement benefit Scheme for staff

-The adjustment of £,3858 related to an error in 2020/1, when an accrual was made which should then have been allocated for HMRC payments due. (the Employment costs in 2021 should have been higher by this amount)
+Note 2d - The adjustment of £3,858 related to an error in 2021, when an accrual was made which should, the following year, have been allocated for HMRC payments due.
+(The employment costs in 2021 should have been higher by this amount.)